 A1G 3120 Series 85 Foot Steel "HiCube" Stock Cars

 This series was one of the last of the "first generation," made by Roco for Atlas.
 Many folks weren't sure that such cars existed, but they did; in fact the 3123 Food Fair release bears the reporting marks of the Allen Packing Company of Elizabeth, New Jersey, not far from Atlas' headquarters and also not far from both of my New Jersey homes.
-Allen Packing was located hard up against Exit 13 of the New Jersey Turnpike, where the "distinctive" scent of meat packing could hardly be located among all those "eau de oil refinery" and chemical plant smells...
+Allen Packing was located hard up against Exit 13 of the New Jersey Turnpike, where the "distinctive" scent of meat packing could hardly be discerned among all those "eau de oil refinery" and chemical plant smells...

 Since these were stock cars, they never got the audience that the 86 foot box cars or the super jumbo tank cars got, but more recently they have found more favor among accumulators, which is reflected in the higher estimated values.
 Nothing earth shattering, of course; but this also takes into account the higher original list prices for this quartet.